 Acupuncture for Depression During Pregnancy

-Although the data at this point is very limited, studies show acupuncture may be beneficial and is a safe, well-tolerated and it is a safe treatment during pregnancy.
+Although the data at this point is very limited, studies show acupuncture may be beneficial and is a safe, well-tolerated treatment during pregnancy.
 Two Systematic Reviews (SR's, which group and analyze the data from many individual studies) have been conducted (1, 4).
 Both looked at the same two Randomized Controlled Trials (RCT) (2, 3).
 They concluded that overall there isn’t enough evidence to conclusively say whether or not acupuncture is an effective treatment for depression in pregnancy, but that there is some evidence of benefit and that further studies are needed.

 One small trial from Brazil (5) included women experiencing depression as well as anxiety and irritability.
 Although it was a very small study and we need more data, the researchers did find women who had acupuncture treatment experienced improved mood, sleep and relationships, and no serious adverse effects were reported.